ramzibou0735/aerial-autonomy-stack/README.md

 *Aerial autonomy stack* (AAS) is a software stack to:

 1. **Develop** end-to-end drone autonomy with ROS2
-2. **Simulate** perception and control in SITL, with YOLOv8, LiDAR and PX4 or ArduPilot
+2. **Simulate** perception and control in SITL and HITL, with YOLOv8, LiDAR and PX4 or ArduPilot
 3. **Deploy** in real drones with JetPack on NVIDIA Orin

 https://github.com/user-attachments/assets/c194ada6-2996-4bfa-99e9-32b45e29281d